noripyt/django-cachalot/README.rst

 Django (also authored but work-in-progress by `Andrew Chen Wang`_), then the caching will work better since sharding the cold/accessed-the-least records aren't invalidated as much.

-Cachalot is good when there are <50 updates per minute on a hot cached table.
+Cachalot is good when there are <50 modifications per second on a hot cached table.
 This is mostly due to cache invalidation.
 It's the same with any cache, which is why we suggest you use cache-machine for hot caches.
 Cache-machine caches individual objects, taking up more in the memory store but invalidates those individual objects instead of the entire table like cachalot.